Website icon Xpert.Digital

 Comprehensive sensor system

 The Galaxy XR features a sophisticated sensor ecosystem that enables precise interactions and environmental awareness.
-The system includes four sensors on the front and two on the bottom for hand tracking, as well as a depth sensor in the forehead area for detecting physical boundaries such as walls, ceilings, and furniture.
+The system includes four front-facing sensors and two bottom-mounted sensors for hand tracking, as well as a depth sensor in the forehead area for detecting physical boundaries such as walls, ceilings, and furniture.

 For eye tracking, four internal cameras are installed, supported by AI algorithms to increase the accuracy of eye tracking.
-In addition, there are six external cameras on the headset, two of which function as "world-facing" cameras, making the surroundings visible for passthrough mode.
+Additionally, there are six external cameras on the headset, two of which function as "world-facing" cameras, making the surroundings visible for passthrough mode.

 Software and operating system